 For several years, David baked whole wheat bread, sharing his recipe with me.
 I don’t remember ever using it while he was alive.

 After David’s death, I began to bake his bread recipe each Christmas.
 This baking of bread became one of my annual traditions and a time for me to think about David and what his life meant to our family.

-Not long after David’s death, fellow musicians held a tribute concert in his memory.
+Not long after his death, fellow musicians held a tribute concert in David’s memory.
 Proceeds went to a memorial concert fund at Stephen F. Austin University where David got his college degree and where Uncle Reese worked as an art professor.
 Our family drove down to Nacogdoches for the concert held at a local coffee shop.
 It was a wonderful event.

 Both Uncle Reese and Aunt Lucille died several years ago, but David’s death was a constant shadow of sadness in their lives.
 The memories of our loss of David still sting today.
-I sometimes wonder how David’s talent would have influenced the world if he had lived longer.
+I sometimes wonder how his talent and kind spirit would have influenced the world if he had lived longer.